How Do Rising Fuel Costs Affect Logistics?

 Intermodal Shipping

-One way to combat rising fuel costs is to use intermodal shipping, which is moving freight by two or more modes of transportation.
-It is the best option when there’s a high volume of shipments, has a distance of over 500 miles, and a lenient timeline.
-Intermodal gives access to rail, the benefits being that it is cost effective, fuel efficient, reliable, and can ship just about anything.
+One way to combat rising fuel costs is to use intermodal shipping, which moves freight by two or more modes of transportation.
+Intermodal gives rail access; the benefits are that it is cost-effective, fuel-efficient, reliable, and can ship almost anything.
+It is the best option when there’s a high volume of shipments, a distance of over 500 miles, and a lenient timeline.
 This mode also costs less because intermodal is priced at dollars per load instead of cost per mile.